hbctraining/main/announcement.md

 * **[Basic Data Skills](#basic-data-skills)** - No prior programming knowledge needed (no prerequisites)
 * **[Advanced Topics: Analysis of high-throughput sequencing (NGS) data](#advanced-topics-analysis-of-high-throughput-sequencing-ngs-data)** - One or more "Basic" workshops required as prerequisites.

+#### Spring 2019 Schedule

 We are structuring the training schedule such that it gives interested researchers several opportunities to take the basic workshops.

-### Spring 2019 Schedule

 | Topic | Category | Date | Duration | Prerequisites |
 | :----: | :----: | :----: | :----: | :----: |